-The European Plan, sometimes abbreviated as EP in hotel listings, indicates that the quoted rate is strictly for lodging and does not include any meals.
+The European Plan, which is sometimes abbreviated as EP in hotel listings, indicates that the quoted rate is strictly for lodging and does not include any meals.
 Any food provided by the hotel is billed separately.
 Taxes and tips are usually additional as well.

-Note: The European Plan is not only limited to hotels in Europe.
+Note: The European Plan is not limited to hotels in Europe.
 Properties all over the world offer it.

 What are the Advantages of the European Dining Plan?

 The European Plan is the one most commonly offered across Great Britain and the European Union, and it does provide certain advantages:

 - You're not limited to eating at the hotel.
 Cuisine is one of the main reasons travelers choose to visit Italy, France, Switzerland and their luscious European neighbors.
 These countries are internationally renowned for their cuisine — and it would be a shame not to try a variety of restaurant experiences and sample local food along as well as indigenous beers and wines.

 - It's easier to save money.
 If you're staying in a hotel that contains a fine-dining restaurant, it can be lovely to take breakfast there or get dressed up one night and eat there as a splurge.
 Yet you probably won't want to take every meal there.

 - It's more romantic.
 Discovering modestly priced local ethnic restaurants as a couple adds to the romantic charm of a European honeymoon or romantic getaway.
 Research the best places to eat online before you go out to dinner.
 You can also ask the front desk or the concierge at your hotel for a recommendation, but be aware that some of them (as well as many cab drivers) may get a kickback for sending your business their way.